 - Seasonal fluctuations: Summer/winter differences

 For fresh products: order more frequently, smaller quantities.
-EOQ provides a guideline, but let shelf life be your guide.
+EOQ provides guidance, but shelf life rules the decision.

 Practical application in your restaurant

-Use EOQ for your top 20 ingredients that make up 80% of your purchasing value:
+Focus EOQ on your top 20 ingredients that represent 80% of your purchasing spend:

-- Dry products: Rice, pasta, oil, wine - follow EOQ strictly
+- Dry products: Rice, pasta, oil, wine - follow EOQ religiously

-- Chilled products: Meat, fish, dairy - EOQ as guideline, shelf life is decisive
+- Chilled products: Meat, fish, dairy - EOQ as guideline, shelf life decides

-- Fresh products: Vegetables, fruit - order daily/every other day
+- Fresh products: Vegetables, fruit - order daily or every other day

 Bistro with €8,000 monthly purchases: